zying0827/LSV-PA/lsv/pa1/README.md

 ### 2. [Using ABC] (10%)
 (a) Create a BLIF file named "`comp.blif`" to represent a 5 to 3 compressor with 5 inputs x0, x1, x2, x3, and x4.
 The output Y = (y2 y1 y0) is a 3-bit unsigned integer that represents the number of 1s in the inputs.
-For example, when inputs are 10011, output Y = (011) because there are three 1s in 10011.
+For example, when inputs are 10011, output Y = (011), i.e. binary number of 3, because there are three 1s in 10011.

 (b) Perform the following steps to practice using ABC with your "`comp.blif`".
 Screenshot the results after running the commands and put them in your report.
  1. read the BLIF file into ABC (command `read`)